cherrytwist/cherrytwist/docs/ai-virtual-contributors.md

 * Certifications (think along the lines of a movie age rating), for aspects such as biases.
 ....

-## **AI Services**
+## **Alkemio AI Server**
+Alkemio also provides a set of AI capabilities, including AI Persona Services, that support or leverage the Alkemio platform.

-The AI services that are used are logically *separate from the Alkemio platform*.
+These AI services are logically *separate from the Alkemio platform*, and are provided by the **Alkemio AI Server**.
+Details of the initial set of services are below.

-However, there are already services, as well as the ability to create new services, that have been identified and implemented - below are more details.

-The chosen logical model is to allow many external AI services to be plugged in and used safely on Alkemio.

-## **Alkemio AI Service Creators**
-The following capabilities for creating AI services are provided by Alkemio.
+The rational for having a separate logical Alkemio AI Server is that the mechanisms used to plug in these services should be similar to those used to safely plug in and use third party AI Personas.

+There are two categories of services provided by the Alkemio AI Server: a) AI Personas b) AI services.

-### Space Expert Creator
+### AI Persona: Space Expert Creator
-This AI service allows you to create a "Space <abcd> Expert" AI service, allowing interaction with the contents of a Space.
+This AI service allows you to create a "Space <abcd> Expert" AI Persona, allowing interaction with the contents of a Space.
 The contents of the specified Space, including files that are uploaded as links, are converted into a *Body of Knowledge*.

-This AI service makes it easy to create In essence it is allowing the easy creation of an AI expert on a body of knowledge you control.
+This AI Persona service makes it easy to create an AI Persona expert on a body of knowledge you control.

 The Space Expert is created by specifying a particular Space on Alkemio as the source body of knowledge.
 It hopefully goes without saying that the user creating the Space Expert needs to have the rights / permissions to be able to share the contents of the specified Space.